List of most massive stars: List of the most massive known stars

-A few notable stars of mass less than 60 M☉ are included for the purpose of comparison.
+A few notable large stars with masses less than 60 M_{☉} are shown in the table below for the purpose of comparison, ending with the Sun, which is very close, but would otherwise be too small to be included in the list.
+At present, all the listed stars are naked-eye visible and relatively nearby.

 Black holes

-Black holes are the end point evolution of massive stars.
+Black holes are the end point of the evolution of massive stars.
 Technically they are not stars, as they no longer generate heat and light via nuclear fusion in their cores.
 Some black holes may have cosmological origins, and would then never have been stars.
 This is thought to be especially likely in the cases of the most massive black holes.